 By 1993 things had come to a head under the ownership of the Whittington brothers and the track entered into bankruptcy.
 A partnership between business executives Frank Drendel, Jim Kanely, Eddie Edwards and Bill Waddell was formed to purchase the track.
 The next three years saw gradual improvements made, including building renovations, a track widening and resurfacing project and landscaping of the ground.
 But the owners lacked the kind of capital that could return Road Atlanta to its glory days and overcome the previous decade's lack of investment.

 Enter Dr. Don Panoz.
-The developer of the nicotine patch and founder of neighboring Chateau Elan Winery and Resort, Panoz got into the automotive field when his son Danny began producing the Panoz Roadster.
-The elder Panoz realized what great potential Road Atlanta possessed and bought the facility in November 1996.
+The developer of the nicotine patch and founder of neighbouring Chateau Elan Winery and Resort, Panoz got into the automotive field when his son Danny began producing the Panoz Roadster.
+The elder Panoz realised what great potential Road Atlanta possessed and bought the facility in November 1996.

 The track's signature event was born when Panoz announced he had agreement to host Le Mans style racing under IMSA auspices that October.
 The 10 hour or 1,000 mile race was dubbed the Petit Le Mans and attracted the crème of sportscar racing for a season finale.
 That first race was memorable for many reasons, not least the spectacular backflip made by the pole winning Porsche as it passed behind a lapped car over the hump on the backstretch.
 The car was destroyed, but driver Yannick Dalmas emerged unscathed.
 The race was won by Wayne Taylor, Eric Van de Poele and Emmanuel Collard in a Ferrari 333SP in the GT1 class, and the event became an instant classic.